 One thing to know about Adverse Childhood Experiences is that they are common.
 And another is that trauma doesn’t go away.
 In fact, trauma — abuse, violence, poverty, neglect, divorce — changes developing bodies and brains in ways that can affect generations.
-But the most important thing to know about childhood trauma is that we can change those outcomes.
+But we can change those outcomes.

 This is a critical conversation for our community.
 A 2016 study showed 1 in 4 children had experienced frequent economic hardship, and a similar proportion had experienced parental divorce or separation.
 Trenton residents are more likely to live in poverty than others in Mercer County and children living in poverty are more likely to have experienced three or more traumas.
 During a recent gathering of more than 100 Trenton residents, 44% reported 4 or more ACEs.